Olan1/ScratchMap/README.md

 Below shows the testing structure used:
 ![Testing Workflow](https://raw.githubusercontent.com/Olan1/ScratchMap/master/assets/wireframes/testflow.png)

+A country was selected.
+From the pop-up modal, the home option was selected.
+The map was observed for the correct colour change, the board was observed for the bubble appearing in the correct board with the correct contents and colour.
+The charts were observed for updating correctly.

+The same country was clicked and the next option was selected.
+The colour change was observed on the map.
+On the board, it was checked that the bubble had moved to the correct section, changed to the expected colour, and still contained the correct content.

+This was repeated on the same country for all modal options.
+The same country was then selected and the home option was clicked on the modal.
+Another country was then clicked and the home option was selected on the modal.
+The map was observed to check that only the most recently selected home country had a green fill.
+The other was observed to have a gold fill.

+On the board section, when multiple home countries were selected, it was observed that only one bubble appeared in green in the home section.
+This bubble contained the correct content, displaying the most recently selected home countries name.
+This was repeated for all countries.

+To test the reset map modal option, multiple countries were selected on the map with different modal options for each.
+The reset map modal option was clicked.
+The map was observed to ensure all countries had a gold fill.
+The board was observed to ensure no bubbles were displaying under each board heading.
+The charts were observed to display the correct info.
+This was repeated several times with different country and modal option selection combinations, including with every country selected.

+The pop-up modal was tested for closing after clicking the X icon, the close modal button, by clicking outside of the modal, and on click of every modal option.

-Testing was carried out by myself and several friends, whom followed the above testing structure, each taking a continent.
-Once testing was completed, I asked them to try break the site.
+Testing was carried out by myself and several friends, who followed the above testing structure, each taking a single continent.
+Once testing was completed, I asked them to try to break the site.
 They failed.

 ## Deployment
 Github was used for version control.